solstice333/DjPlug/README.md

 /showst - shows the status list for everyone in the room (Available, AFK, etc.)

+/stmsg <status message string without quotes> - sets a status message, associated to the logged-in user, to display when the status list is shown (when someone enters or leaves the room, or if /showst is called manually as a chat command)

 /add <username> - adds user with username to the waitlist

 /rm <username> - removes user with username from the booth or the waitlist